breez/breez-sdk-greenlight/libs/sdk-react-native/DEVELOPING.md

 When developing, it can be useful to work with a locally built version of the Breez SDK instead of relying on what is published already on CocoaPods / Jitpack.
 To do this, you first need to build the Breez SDK bindings locally and then point the plugin to make use of the locally built Breez SDK bindings.

+All the following commands can be run in the `libs/sdk-react-native` directory.

 ## Prerequisites

-Set the ANDROID_NDK_HOME env variable to your SDK home folder:
+Set the ANDROID_NDK_HOME env variable to your SDK home directory:
 ```
 export ANDROID_NDK_HOME=<your android ndk directory>
 ```